Estimated reading time: 20 minutes

 - Reach your long-term financial goals and benefit from tax-advantaged options

-- Build collateral for a loan, enhance your estate planning, and compliment a retirement plan
+- Build collateral for a loan, enhance your estate planning, and complement a retirement plan

-Critical illness insurance is a policy that you purchase from your life insurance provider that will pay you a lump sum for critical illness.
+Critical illness insurance is a policy you purchase from your life insurance provider that will pay you a lump sum for the illness.

-Critical illness insurance often covers illnesses such as cancer, heart attacks, or even a stroke where you are no longer able to work.
+Critical illness insurance often covers illnesses such as cancer, heart attacks, or even a stroke where you can no longer work.

 This can be finicky if they find out you’ve had an existing illness and you try to make a policy claim.

-Protecting your family if you are the main breadwinner with critical illness insurance while you are healthy is a smart investment.
+Protecting your family if you are the main breadwinner with critical illness insurance while you are healthy is a wise investment.

 What is a disability?

-A disability is something that prevents you from living and functioning in life which keeps you away from work and often family and friends.
+A disability prevents you from living and functioning, which keeps you away from work and often family and friends.

 You may have a disability that is a mental illness or one that you cannot see.
-Some disabilities are obvious and others that are not.
+Some disabilities are obvious, and others are not.

 A disability is any condition of the body or mind (impairment) that makes it more difficult for the person with the condition to do certain activities (activity limitation) and interact with the world around them (participation restrictions). – Source Centre For Disease Control and Prevention.

-It may be permanent disability or one that is short-term and may go away quickly.
+It may be a permanent disability or short-term and may go away quickly.